 22. Geotechnical aspects of glacial sediments

 - eBook ISBN:

-John Menzies is Professor of Earth Sciences & Geography at Brock University in St. Catharines, Ontario, Canada.
-He obtained a B.Sc. at the University of Aberdeen and a Ph.D. at the University of Edinburgh, Scotland.
-He immigrated to Canada in 1977.
-His main areas of research and expertise lie in Glacial Geomorphology and Sedimentology with a special interest in the subglacial environment and in drumlins and microsedimentology in particular.
-He has established a microsedimentology lab at Brock and, over the past decades, has developed a major research interest in Glaciogenic Microsedimentology.
-He is the author of numerous scientific journal papers and of several books including Modern & Past Glacial Environments (2018, Elsevier, co-edited with Prof Em.
+John Menzies is Professor of Earth Sciences and Geography at Brock University, Canada.
+He obtained degrees from the University of Aberdeen (BSc) and the University of Edinburgh (PhD).
+His main areas of research and expertise lie in glacial geomorphology and sedimentology with a special interest in the subglacial environment and MSGLs.
+He has established a micromorphology lab at Brock University and, over the past decades, has developed major research interests in glacial micromorphology/microsedimentology.
+He is the author of numerous scientific journal papers and of several books including the recent Past Glacial Environments (2018, Elsevier, co-edited with Prof Em.
 Jaap van der Meer).
 Prof Menzies has also co-hosted MSc training courses for nine International Workshops for the Micromorphology of Glacial Sediments for PhD students and Postdocs and Faculty.